-One of the most inspiring story about him is how he got the role on Glee.
+One of the most inspiring stories about him is how he got the role on Glee.
 Cory wanted the role so badly, but there was one thing holding him back from being the perfect candidate: he couldn’t sing.
 He couldn’t really dance for that matter, but that didn’t stop him from auditioning.
 Cory’s manager helped him make a tape of him playing the “drums” on Tupperware, mugs, and glasses, with pencils as the drum sticks.
 Along with his beautiful smile, the tape got him an audition at the studio, and–by then–he had worked on his singing enough to land the role of Finn.
 Of course, then came the dancing,yet another challenge, but he conquered that as well.

 We hope the general public can remember Cory by his successes and not dwell on his faults because ultimately, that’s what Glee is about: accepting people for who they are, loving one another, supporting one another, and forgiveness.
 And with that, here are our top five favorite Cory performances/scenes on “Glee.”

 5. “Keep Holding On”